 The Lotería game can be played in different formats, and repeated for as long as you like.

-It’s a great way to have inter-generational game time while you’re stuck in your hotel room.Then again, if you’re smart, you’ll go find more interesting shelter under a Palapa somewhere along the beach.
+It’s a great way to have inter-generational game time with your family while you’re stuck in your hotel room.Then again, if you’re smart, you’ll go find more interesting shelter under a Palapa somewhere along the beach.

 By the time you finish playing, the sun will likely be out again.

-Whether you just need a cool place to play a game, or you want to get a good view of a slightly longer storm, or have succumbed to the always good rainy-day activity of day drinking, you’ll likely want to seek higher ground along the shoreline in Cozumel.
+Whether you just need a cool place to play a game, or you want to get a good view of a slightly longer storm, or have succumbed to the always good rainy-day activity of day drinking, you’ll likely want to seek higher ground along the shoreline.

 If you took the advice to drive to the other side of Cozumel, then stick with Coconuts – they are located on a very high east-side bluff and there isn’t a bad seat in the house.

-Back on Cozumel’s western shore, there are several beachside restaurants and bars along the waterfront, all of which would have a great view of the ocean and perhaps some exciting lightning on the water.
+Back on the island’s western shore, there are several Cozumel beachside restaurants and bars along the waterfront, all of which would have a great view of the ocean and perhaps some exciting lightning on the water.

 Look for something with an upstairs locale, like the new Serreno’s restaurant or a palapa-style beach-front hang like Hemingway’s.
 Money Bar is always another lively favorite for people to gather and make the best of things.